Home » General Studies » First Nobel Prize Winner in the...

-The Nobel Prize, an esteemed accolade globally, acknowledges those who have made sustainable contributions to the advancements of peace.
-While numerous outstanding recipients have been recognized, it is essential to recognize the trailblazers who laid the foundation for this prestigious honor.
-Jean Henri Dunant and Frederic Passy, both exceptional individuals, were the first Nobel Prize Winners in the World in 1901.
-This article highlights their remarkable endeavors in the pursuit of peace and humanitarianism.
+The Nobel Prize, a globally esteemed recognition, honors individuals who have made enduring contributions to the progress of peace.
+Amidst numerous notable laureates, it is crucial to acknowledge the pioneers who established the groundwork for this prestigious award.
+Jean Henri Dunant and Frederic Passy, both exceptional individuals, emerged as the first Nobel Prize winners in 1901.
+This article underscores their remarkable efforts in the realm of peace and humanitarian pursuits.

-Jean-Henri Dunant, First Nobel Prize Winner in the World
+Who was the First Nobel Prize Winner in the World?

 Jean-Henri Dunant, founder of the International Committee of the Red Cross, won the Nobel Peace Prize in 1901.
 He was inspired to create the ICRC after witnessing the horrors of the Battle of Solferino.
 Dunant also had a vision for a neutral colony in Palestine.
 He played a crucial role in the Geneva Convention’s creation.
 Despite being born wealthy, he died in poverty.
 He donated his prize money to charity and established a “free bed” for the poorest patients, leaving a lasting legacy of humanitarianism.